Frequently asked questions

 How long does editing take?

 Well, that depends on several things, including how long the project is, what your deadline is, how busy you are, how busy we are, and how much advance notice we have.
 Once we agree on a timeline, we work hard to ensure that we are on time.
 We are happy to give you a more specific estimate and schedule after we learn more about your project.
-Call or email any time to talk about it!
+Get in touch with us any time to talk about it!

 How much does editing cost?